5 tips for setting-up your booth like a pro this summer!

 4. Invest in Good Displays

 Nice professional looking displays are key to setting up a killer booth.
-Buy display item that are modular and you can take with you to other fairs.
+Buy display items that are modular and you can take with you to other fairs.
 Items like, hinged panels, peg boards, stacked boxes, and adjustable shelving are great flexible solutions for making your booth work in any configuration in any sized space.
 Pro Tip: save time and maximize space by using items like pallets, boxes, or luggage, that can do double-duty as display surfaces and to transport your pieces.

 5. Be Creative!